Releasing the Performance Lab Plugin

 Update readme.txt

-After running the command, check the readme.txt file to ensure the new changelog for the release has been added.
-Also review its changelog entries for whether they make sense and are understandable.
+After running the command, check the readme.txt files to ensure the new changelogs for the releases have been added.
+Also review the changelog entries for whether they make sense and are understandable.
+If any of the entries needs to be updated, open the corresponding pull request and update its title to a more accurate message, then re-run the readme command to have it updated in readme.txt.
 Make sure that no unexpected changelog entries are present.
+Other contributors will later review it, so don’t worry too much if you are unsure about a changelog entry.

 Top ↑